dantheman454/habit_app/docs/mindmap/backend_algorithms.md

 Tool surface is limited to tasks and events only.
 Name format in LLM tool-calling:
 - `task.create`, `task.update`, `task.delete`, `task.set_status`
 - `event.create`, `event.update`, `event.delete`

+#### Fallback inference (when the model doesn't emit tool_calls)

+When the LLM returns a natural-language reply without structured tool_calls but the intent is clear, the OpsAgent infers safe, minimal operations:

+- Update fallback: For phrases like "move/shift/retime/delay" with a clear target and time, infer `event.update` with parsed `scheduledFor` and `startTime`/`endTime`.
+- Create fallback: For add/schedule intents like "add an event for today called Lunch with Dad at noon", infer `event.create` with:
+  - title parsed from the utterance
+  - scheduledFor resolved from relative/explicit date ("today", "tomorrow", YYYY-MM-DD)
+  - startTime parsed from time phrase ("noon" => `12:00`); endTime defaults to +1 hour
+  - recurrence defaults to `{ type: 'none' }` unless clearly specified

+All inferred operations go through the same validators and are only proposed; nothing is applied until the user approves.

 ### Operation Execution via Operation Processor